DrDevSK/MLMD/README.md

 # Are we there yet?
 Faster Pediatric Care With Machine Learning Directives

-The following repository contains the original python files and software code used in the development of machine learning medical directives project
+The following repository contains the original python files and software code used in the development of machine learning medical directives

   1. Preprocess.py
     - Outlines the initial preprocessing steps used to generate labels and prepare EHR data for model training and testing